 But there is still another difference when it comes to income.
-Linear vs Residual (also called passive income).
+Linear vs Residual (also called passive or recurring income).

 Linear income includes all of the income types we described above and it's a cause and effect scenario.
 Work - Get Paid.
 Work and hour - get paid, work a week - get paid, make a sale - get paid.
 Stop working and you stop getting paid.

 On the other hand residual or passive income works differently.
 Work - get paid - get paid - get paid - get paid.
 Work once, and get paid over and over, again and again, year after year.
 Even if you stop working you continue to get paid.